 - 2. Students hosting a party should always consult with their neighbors when planning the event.
 Students must take an active role in ensuring that the event does not disturb neighbors. - 3.
 Wesleyan Public Safety has the discretion to shut down social events when they are deemed to be a nuisance and/or after receiving two complaints about noise or disruptive behavior. - 4.
 The number of registered parties in any given block/area will be limited to one per night.
 Events requiring uniformed security officers will be limited to no more than one per weekend and will not be allowed on weekends when there are home football games or other large university events. - 5.
-Event hosts must pass a host training on-line course prior to registering the event.
-Event hosts can register Event hosts must pass a host training on-line course or a Social Event Registration Seminar with the SALD Office prior to registering the event.
-Event hosts can register for the on-line class or seminar by contacting the Office of Student Activities and Leadership Development at stuact@wesleyan.edu.
+Event hosts must pass an online host-training course or a Social Event Registration seminar with the SALD office prior to registering an event.
+Event hosts may sign up for either the course or the seminar by contacting stuact@wesleyan.edu.